 1998

-Nichols established an innovative new curriculum including a Current Issues Symposium and Professional Development Seminar.
+Dr. Debra M. Townsley was named Nichols College’s sixth, and first female, president.
+Nichols established an innovative curriculum including a Current Issues Symposium and the Professional Development Seminars.

 2005